AWScommunity/AWScommunity/README.md

 When launching EC2 instance with instance type that supports instance storage, what use case best for instance storage?
 1. Instance storage is faster than EBS vol. so, install root of operating sys on this vol to speed up server performance.
 2. USe instance storage to serve temp files that require low I/O latency.
 3. USe instance storage to handle files uploaded by your users.
 Since its more secure than EBS vol, you can isolate any malicious fies from infecting your server.
-(X)----
+(X)

+---
 When creating new EC2 instance, we can access it from public internet BY auto-assigning to it new public IP address.

 How does security group protect your cloud infrastructure?